-After walking for around 2 KMs, it suddenly appeared.
+After walking for around 2 KMs, the temple suddenly appeared.
 It was standing in oblivion, not disturbed by the tourists.
 A stream of water was flowing close to the cave.
 It worked like a violin in this symphony that nature was playing.
 The birds, wind and flowing water.
 Can you think of more peaceful sounds than these?
 The cave temple provided me an absolutely serene and blissful experience.
-It was hands down, the most peaceful place I have been to in my entire life!
+It was hands down, the most peaceful place I have been to in my entire life.
 I just sat there, listening to the sounds and staring at the swaying leaves.
 I felt so relaxed!
 No negative thoughts could have hindered the happiness that was culminating within my mind and soul.

 After spending around an hour at the temple, I headed back to Bomdila.
 During my entire hike, I didn’t see a single tourist.
 The hike to the cave temple was definitely a memorable experience.
 It was my kind of experience.

 As I crossed the army gate again, the soldier looked at me and smiled.
 Had I not been back by 10 AM, he would have sent a search party.
 I looked at my watch and smiled back at him.
 The dial showed 8:30 AM.